edogariu/nice-diffusion/README.md

   - Upscaling after sampling: (Wang et al., Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data, https://arxiv.org/pdf/2107.10833.pdf)

 # Experiments and Examples
-To demonstrate the model's usefulness and relative ease to train, I trained it with both the 'digits' and 'letters' splits of the EMNIST dataset (https://www.nist.gov/itl/products-and-services/emnist-dataset).
+To demonstrate the model's usefulness and relative ease to train, I trained it with both the 'digits' and 'letters' splits of the [EMNIST dataset](https://www.nist.gov/itl/products-and-services/emnist-dataset).
 The results are highlighted below.
 Pretrained models and command line arguments for training and sampling are provided in the next sections.

 # Sampling
 Command line interface with diff_sample.py is done by creating variables for the sampling and model arguments.
 For each pre-trained model, I linked a download of the state_dict, a recommended $SAMPLE_ARGS, and the correct $MODEL_ARGS.
 Changing the $MODEL_ARGS will break stuff.